 Upon her graduation in 1955, the name “Aliki Vougiouklaki” was already well known in the realm of Greek theater.
 The star began her career with theatrical productions, including Broadway musicals and works of ancient Greek drama.

-The same film, which was directed by Dinos Dimopoulos, legendary figure of the “Golden Age” of Greek cinema, represented Greece at the Cannes Film Festival the next year, and received great reviews.
+The same film, which was directed by Dinos Dimopoulos, legendary figure of the “Golden Age” of Greek cinema, represented Greece at the Cannes Film Festival the following year and received outstanding reviews.

 The blonde actress soon became the favorite leading lady of many of the most important directors of the time.